MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     :target: {static}/images/blog/0008/sp-in-bobross.png
     :alt: Screenshots of the Input colorspace option for layers.

-By default , it is set to ``auto``, which will use the settings specified in the project color-management settings explained above.
+By default, it is set to ``auto``, which will use the settings specified in the project color-management settings explained above.
 (`Substance parameters for OCIO configs`_).

-I recommend to always modify this option to the proper colorspace to be sure the resource is properly color-managed.
+I recommend always modifying this option to the proper colorspace to be sure the resource is properly color-managed.

+Another option is to have the source colorspace specified in the file name.
+That's in my opinion a bit messy because the colorspace has to be the exact name used in the config.
+If 2 configs used a different name, your image will only work for one.
+If I take for example a colorspace name used in the ACES config this could give: ``bricks_wall_albedo_Utility - Linear - sRGB.exr``.

 The color-picker
 ________________